binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 Do not rely on caller Id.
 It is untrusted.
 I am not aware of any way to successfully [detect](http://www.cse.sc.edu/~mustafah/download/cid_USC_CSE_TR-2013-001.pdf) caller Id spoofing before the call is answered.

 With SMS, the first line of detection is to respond to the number that was spoofed confirming any information in the initial message.
 This will rule out many services.
 Failing that, confirmation by calling the sender and recognising their voice, will go a long way.
 Next line of defence would be to contact them via some other means, email, or face to face is always going to be the best.
 Work you way through the list of communication techniques from the [Email](#people-countermeasures-morale-productivity-and-engagement-killers-email) section above.

+### SMiShing {#people-countermeasures-smishing}

+Not putting your cell phone number in public places, although this can often be impractical, as these numbers are on business cards, sign written on vehicles, company websites and many other places.

+Verify that the number that the SMS came from is who you think it is or is the legitimate entity you may be lead to thinking it is.
+As with the Spoofing Caller Id section above, verify with the claimed entity that the requesting details are legitimate by ideally calling them and recognising their voice, ideally from another device or medium.
+Or even better face to face.
+If the message appears urgent and plays on the fact that the target may be negatively affected if they don't respond as requested, many people will feel compelled to buy it, rather than to confirm as mentioned.

+Carry out simulated attacks on the trainees.
+When they fall for the SMiSh, use the mistake to be a learning opportunity by following up with immediate educational feedback.
+If it's a link embedded in a SMS message, make the resource that the link leads to, be a training page, informing the trainee that they have been tricked and provide educational information about awareness of this type of attack.
+Or have the message direct a user to some other type of action that if they perform it, they'll realise they've been tricked and provide the same educational information.

+Services such that [Wombatsecurity](https://www.wombatsecurity.com/), [LUCY](http://phishing-server.com/) and others provide, automate the above training techniques.

 ### Favour for a Favour {#people-countermeasures-favour-for-a-favour}
 ![](images/ThreatTags/PreventionAVERAGE.png)